Frequently Asked Questions: If I am the victim of a sexual offense…

 How do I make a formal report with the University?

 A victim is encouraged to report the incident to the Office of Safety and Security, the Dean of Students, a member of the Residential Life staff or another member of the University’s administrative staff.
-When a member of the administrative staff is notified of a potential sexual offense, they are obligated by law to notify the Office of Safety and Security.
+When a member of the administrative staff is notified of a potential sexual assault, sexual violence, stalking and/or domestic or dating violence they are obligated by law to notify the Office of Safety and Security.
 This office may interview the victim and conduct an investigation.
 If an investigation is conducted, the Office of Safety and Security will send the completed incident report to the appropriate Dean of Students to be handled in the University’s judicial process.

 If I do make a formal report with the University, do I have to go to the police?